 To be fair, Azerbaijan has oil – and Romania does not – meaning that they can afford to tear down and rebuild.
 Also, upscale in Baku is upscale.
 In terms of jewelry stores alone, on their gorgeous main drag they have Bulgari, Chopard, DeBeers, Tiffany, and Harry Winston.

 During Soviet times, Intourist hotels were considered good.
-This new Intourist Hotel was built in the style of the old Soviet chain, but it’s a 5-star hotel run by Marriott.
+This new Intourist Hotel, below, was built in the style of the old Soviet chain, but it’s a 5-star hotel run by Marriott.
 It appeals to those with a hankering for the bad old Soviet days.
 What better way to deal with your communist past than to upscale it and sell the nostalgia?

 I’m now in Tashkent, Uzbekistan.
 Here I’ve discovered yet another way to deal with Soviet junk: wait for the next earthquake.
 In 1924 Uzbekistan became part of the Soviet Union.
 In 1966 an 8.0 earthquake did massive damage.